 Scorpions are an unfortunate reality for most Las Vegas homeowners.
 While the scorpion “bite” is a myth, scorpions stings are very real!
 Whether scorpions are crawling in your backyard, or across your bedroom wall, you need to know how to reduce the risk of stings!
-Here are Western Exterminator’s best tips for reducing stings–both inside and outside of your home.
+Here are Rentokil’s best tips for reducing stings–both inside and outside of your home.

 Basic Tips to Avoid Scorpion Stings

 Daily living around scorpions requires a bit of extra thought.
 Whether you’re folding laundry or climbing into bed after a long day, here’s some advice on avoiding those painful stings:

 - Always keep fingers and toes where you can see them.

 - Seems easy, right?
 It applies to every situation–reaching into a bag, putting slippers on, checking underneath a bed for a lost sock–they all require a bit of thinking before doing!

 - Every time, and in every situation.
 By making it a habit, you can keep yourself–and your family!–away from harm.

 - Don’t leave clothes on the floor, either.
 It’s a perfect hiding spot for scorpions.

 - Look at your sheets and blankets before getting into bed.